maverickronin/PowerRestic/README.md

 There are a few other things to keep in mind too

 - Menu navigation inputs have been designed for the number pad.
-- Menu navigation commands are all displayed onscreen, so specifics will not not mentioned here.
+- Menu navigation commands are all displayed onscreen, so specifics will not be mentioned here.
 - You don't need to quote anything, even paths with spaces.
 - PowerRestic automatically converts restic's internal *nix path conventions back to DOS/Windows conventions for display and does the reverse with any user input so it can be treated as a fully "native" Windows application.

 ## Opening Repositories

-PowerRestic lets you pin a list pined repositories for frequent use, open a repository by path, or create a new repository.
+PowerRestic lets you pin a list of repositories for frequent use, open a repository by path, or create a new repository.

 ##### Open a pinned repository